-Providing first aid on time ensures reducing severity of occupational injuries.
+Providing first aid on time ensures reducing the severity of occupational injuries.
 OSHA states that First Aid care should be administered properly and promptly.
 This creates a huge difference between prolonged vs. rapid recovery, life vs. death, permanent vs. temporary disability.
-But it is important to note that every work site is different.
-Hence, First Aid training imparted to the employees should be workplace specific.
-Appropriate training tends to vary with employee numbers, industry and presence of emergency care nearby.
+But it is important to note that every worksite is different.
+Hence, First Aid training imparted to the employees should be workplace-specific.
+Appropriate training tends to vary with employee numbers, industry, and the presence of emergency care nearby.

 Starting the Program

 1- As an employer, it is your responsibility to determine the first aid program requirements.
 Understanding the work process will help you to know how employees might get injured or sick.
-Also identify the types of accidents that might occur at the workplace.
-Do take into consideration some crucial aspects like exposure to toxic substances, hazardous machinery and falls.
-Although OSHA does not approve or recommend programs, they might conduct an inspection of your worksite to evaluate adequacy of your set program.
+Also, identify the types of accidents that might occur at the workplace.
+Do take into consideration some crucial aspects like exposure to toxic substances, hazardous machinery, and falls.
+Although OSHA does not approve or recommend programs, they might conduct an inspection of your worksite to evaluate the adequacy of your set program.

 2- Evaluate medical facility availability and location: There might not be any clinic or hospital nearby.
 If so, then you should train an employee to have good knowledge in CPR and first aid per shift.
-Timely response is sure to make a huge difference between safeguarding the injured or sick person’s life.
-However, if you are engaged in constructing business, then select a few employees to get adequate trained in CPR and first aid.
+A timely response is sure to make a huge difference between safeguarding the injured or sick person’s life.
+However, if you are engaged in constructing business, then select a few employees to get adequately trained in CPR and first aid.

-3- Have ready essential first aid supplies in proper, easy to access place.
+3- Have ready essential first aid supplies in a proper, easy-to-access place.
 OSHA has specified employers to keep handy First Aid kits depending on their nature of business and employee numbers.